 How It Works

-Couldn’t be easier.
+It couldn’t be easier.
 As soon as you walk inside the Phuket Bus Terminal, girls behind the counters will call you loudly, trying to sell you a ticket before the competing one does!
-It’s a little unusual but kind of fun since the price of the ride is the same anyway.
-Each stand sales a set a clear set of destination, and it’s written in English, you won’t have a problem spotting yours.
-On the day I visited there was no queue at all, but it was just not the rush hour.
+It’s a little unusual, but kind of fun since the price of the ride is the same anyway.
+Each stand sells a set of destinations, and it’s written in English; you won’t have a problem spotting yours.
+On the day I visited, there was no queue, but it was not rush hour.

 The Bus Ride

-Once you purchased your ticket, walk to the back of the building and to the covered parking to spot your bus.
+Once you have purchased your ticket, walk to the back of the building and the covered parking to spot your bus.
 It’s not that big, and destinations are visible on the bus.
-The coaches are relatively modern and comfortable, and seats recline just enough to sleep at night on the long rides (not a flat place though).
-Long ago, I made the Phuket-Bangkok trip, and it did felt quite long since writing or reading on the bus makes me sick.
-So the best thing to do on a 12 hours night ride is to sleep as much as you can!
-The coach lives at the end of the day so there won’t be much to see outside your window.
+The coaches are relatively modern and comfortable, and seat recline just enough to sleep at night on long rides (not a flat place, though).
+Long ago, I made the Phuket-Bangkok trip, and it felt quite long since writing or reading on the bus made me sick.
+So the best thing to do on a 12 hours night ride is to sleep as much as possible!
+The coach lives at the end of the day, so there won’t be much to see outside your window.
 The bus makes a few toilet stop on the way, and it’s your chance to stretch your legs or buy a snack.

-Here are some prices and duration of most popular trips from Phuket
+Here are some prices and duration of the most popular trips from Phuket

 Phuket – Krabi: 140 Baht – Trip duration: 3 hours